Fiberglass vs Pleated Air Filters

 Advantages

 • Lifespan: The life of pleated filters is around 3 months or 90 days.
 Because of their longer lifespan, these filters will purify your home efficiently for a long time.
 But the life of a pleated filter depends on the condition of the house too.
-If your house is full of dust and debris, these filters’s lives may end sooner than expected.
+If your home has a lot of dust and dirt, these filters may need to be replaced sooner than you expect.

 • MERV Ratings: Pleated filters have MERV ratings between 8 and 13, which means they effectively capture small particles.
 The contaminants of size 1 micron or more are eliminated by these filters.